-- Schedule regular dental visits every 6 months, or more frequently if Dr. Kruse or Dr. Harness indicates that you are prone to plaque and tartar buildup.
-These visits will include a thorough examination and a professional cleaning by Dr. Kruse, Dr. Harness, or their dental hygienist.
+- Schedule regular dental visits every 6 months, or more frequently if Dr. Kruse indicates that you are prone to plaque and tartar buildup.
+These visits will include a thorough examination and a professional cleaning by Dr. Kruse or a dental hygienist.

 - Discuss painful or problem areas with us as soon as possible, so more serious problems can be prevented.